RamprabhuRajavelu/EXP-2/README.md

 # EXP-2
 EXPT NO: 2 OCC AND LOAD CHARACTERISTICS OF D.C SHUNT GENERATOR

+NAME : RAMPRABHU R
+REG : 212222040129

 Aim:
 To conduct load test on separately excited generators and to obtain the characteristics